realSZ27/tosho-ddl/README.md

+# Disclamers
+- I am an inexperienced programmer, if you have any CONSTRUCTIVE feedback, please say something!
+- Although I intend to maintain this app as long as it's useful, I have other things like school to keep up with.
+- For now, I'm calling this a beta.
+It works fine for me, but there are probably dozens of bugs that need to be fixed before I can call it good.

 # AnimeTosho DDL Proxy
 Gives Sonarr a valid Torznab feed to pick releases from, and picks up which one it chose via Torrent Blackhole.
 Then, downloads the release with JDownloader.